AbdQader/MealsApp/README.md

 # Flutter Meal App

-🚀 A new Flutter project application.
+🚀 A new Flutter project application that allows users to browse a list of meals and categories.

 ![Meals_App](https://user-images.githubusercontent.com/64075836/137608297-0d859c92-1939-4003-87d2-06264a1f75c3.jpg)